boonchu/opslab/vagrant/cheflab1/DEPLOY_APP.md

            - restart service service[tomcat6]
 ```

 * when I play with it, as system admin.
 I felt like the bare metal image need to be tweaking.
 Since it has no lsof, no system admin tools, firewall protected, etc. Firewall is the problem for me, since I need this guest instance to be exposure port 8080 to outside.
-A lot of work to be done.
+A lot of work need to be polishing.
 Stay tuned in next chapter after ServerSpec.
 ```
 Chain INPUT (policy ACCEPT 0 packets, 0 bytes) pkts bytes target     prot opt in     out     source               destination